 What Is the Procedure for Placing Veneers on Teeth?

-Whether you want veneers for crooked front teeth, small tooth veneers, or porcelain veneers, the procedure typically requires two trips to your New York City cosmetic dentist’s clinic.
-Each appointment may last up to an hour and a half.
-During your first visit, your dentist gives you a full exam to check your mouth and gums’ current condition.
-Then a mold is taken, which is sent to the lab to make your custom veneers.
+Whether you’re getting veneers for crooked front teeth, small teeth, or porcelain veneers, the procedure generally requires two visits to your New York City cosmetic dentist.
+Each appointment can last up to an hour and a half.
+During the first visit, your dentist examines your teeth and gums, then takes a mold that is sent to a lab to create your custom veneers.

 How Much Do Dental Veneers Cost?